yojoots/libbitcoin-system-wiki/Altchain-Encrypted-Private-Keys.md

 The first doesn’t even support testnet.
 The second is poor from a user scenario perspective.
 The third provides support for altchains that is consistent with BIP-38 behavior for Bitcoin mainnet.
 There are two ways to implement this option:

- 1. Hard code a partial mapping between [well-known payment address versions](https://en.bitcoin.it/wiki/List_of_address_prefixes) and corresponding encrypted key versions, and deploy universal code changes as this mapping evolves to fill the 256 bit domain.
+ 1. Hard code a partial mapping between [well-known payment address versions](https://en.bitcoin.it/wiki/List_of_address_prefixes) and corresponding encrypted key prefixes, and deploy universal code changes as this mapping evolves to fill the 256 bit domain.
- 2. Define a deterministic bidirectional mapping between the payment address and the encrypted key addresses.
+ 2. Define a deterministic bidirectional mapping between all payment address versions and the encrypted key prefixes.

 ### BIP-38 Suggestions Regarding Altchains
 > Alt-chain implementers should exploit the address hash for this purpose.
 Since each operation in this proposal involves hashing a text representation of a coin address which (for Bitcoin) includes the leading '1', an alt-chain can easily be denoted simply by using the alt-chain's preferred format for representing an address.
 Alt-chain implementers may also change the prefix such that encrypted addresses do not start with "6P". [[hyperlink](https://github.com/bitcoin/bips/blob/master/bip-0038.mediawiki#suggestions-for-implementers-of-proposal-with-alt-chains)]